goodship1/Terminal-Clone/README.md

-# SHELL
+# Terminal Clone
 Basic interactive Linux Shell implemented with prompt-toolkit.
-Which has Basic Shell Funcutionality.
+Which has Basic Shell Funcutionality developed using the prompt-toolkit framework

 # Demonstration